 - Talk with your child about opioid risks.
 Opioid addiction can happen to anyone, and your child, especially a teen with more autonomy than a younger pediatric patient, needs to recognize the potent and harmful side effects of recreational opioid use.
 Teens specifically need to understand the danger of driving a car under the influence of opioids.

 Patients ask about the addictive properties of these drugs, wondering if the short-term course of opioids the surgeon prescribes will cause any addiction or misuse issues.
 Even opioid researchers cannot pinpoint the amount of exposure to these drugs that cause addiction – like many other mental health diseases, the mix of multiple risk factors, environment, and setting comes into play when developing an addiction.
+There have been reports that dependence can develop in as little as five days.

 Before and after surgery, all patients – children and adults – will be provided with educational materials on opioid safety and management.
 Above all, patients need to be honest with their surgical team about any opioid use before surgery to create a customized approach to pain management afterward.